Non-reproductive sexual behavior in animals: Social interaction and bonding

 Lions are known to engage in sex to create bonds and interact with each other.
-Lions live in a social group known as a pride that consists of 2–18 females and 1–7 males.
+Lions live in a social group known as a pride which consists of 2–18 females and 1–7 males.
 The females found in these prides were born into the pride.
 The males enter the pride from other prides.
 The success of reproduction for each individual lion is dependent on the number of male lions found in their social group.
-Male lions create coalitions and search for prides to take over.
+Male lions create coalitions and search for other prides to take over.
 Successful coalitions have usually created a strong bond with each other and will take over prides.
-Once winning in a competition, all current males in the pride will be kicked out and left to find another pride.
-While in search for another pride these males will often engage in sexual behavior with each other; creating a strong bond in this new coalition created.
+Once winning in a competition, all current males will be kicked out and left to find another pride.
+While in search of another pride these males will often engage in sexual behavior with each other; creating a strong bond in this new coalition created.

 Sex plays a fundamental role in the social lives of bonobos.
 Female bonobos have been observed to engage in sexual activities to create bonds with dominant bonobos.
 Having created this bond with the male, they will share food with each other and not compete with each other.
-All members of a bonobo group are potential sex partners, regardless of age combination or gender combination.
+All members of a bonobo group are potential sex partners, regardless of age combination or sex combination.
 In "Biological Exuberance," Bagemihl writes: "when new females (usually adolescents) join a troop, they often pair up with an older female with whom they have most of their sexual and affectionate interactions."
 In addition, bonobos need not limit themselves to a single partner: "These bonds need not be exclusive – either party may have sex with other females or males – but such mentorlike pairings can last for a year or more until the newcomer is fully integrated into the troop."
 Pairings between younger and older male bonobos are also common: "typically an adolescent male spreads his legs and presents his erect penis to an adult male, who takes the shaft in his hand and caresses it with up-and-down movements."

-Social pairings between youth and adult bonobos happen across gender combinations:
+Social pairings between youth and adult bonobos happen across sex combinations:

 "Both adult males and females interact sexually with adolescents and juveniles (three-to-nine-year-olds).
 In fact, young females go through a five-to-six-year period sometimes referred to as adolescent sterility (although no pathology is involved) during which they actively participate in heterosexual mating (often with adults) but never get pregnant.
 Sexual behavior between adults and infants of both sexes is common - about a third of the time it is initiated by the infant and may involve genital rubbing and full copulatory postures (including penetration of an adult female by a male infant)."